dinhhuy258/sfm-telescope.nvim/README.md

 ## Installation

-To install the `sfm-entry` extension, you will need to have the [sfm](https://github.com/dinhhuy258/sfm.nvim) and [telescope](https://github.com/nvim-telescope/telescope.nvim) plugins installed.
+To install the `sfm-telescope` extension, you will need to have the [sfm](https://github.com/dinhhuy258/sfm.nvim) and [telescope](https://github.com/nvim-telescope/telescope.nvim) plugins installed.
 You can then install the extension using your preferred plugin manager.
 For example, using [packer.nvim](https://github.com/wbthomason/packer.nvim):

 ```lua
 {